nodejitsu/handbook/content/faq/index.md

 ## How to share my account without share my password

-By now you can use [tokens](/documentation/jitsu/tokens/) to share your account without need to share your password.
+By now you can use [tokens](/documentation/jitsu/tokens/) to share your account access without need to share your password.

 On your account
 ```